Round World, Flat World, and Epistemic Supremacy

 Think about this.

-What if we didn’t have to wait for flat world scientists to “prove” that animals have feelings like ours and can self-reflect in order to stop torturing them and committing genocide against them?
+What if we didn’t have to wait to stop torturing animals and committing genocide against them until flat world scientists “prove” that animals have feelings like ours and can self-reflect?

 What if the millennia of direct experience we have living with animals sufficed to prove that we should treat animals with more dignity and respect?
-What if our direct experience counted for more and the human-manufactured category boundaries between intention and instinct and human and animal broke down?
+What if our direct experience counted for more than the self-serving, artificial boundary between human and animal?

 We would be kinder.
 We would develop more subtlety and skill at communicating and relating.
 We would feel less lonely.
 We would not be losing the diversity of our world.